Skip to content

 🎨 Design

-• The generated code was difficult to read, leading to problems when debugging the code.
-It was often not idiomatic to the language.
+• The generated code is difficult to read, meaning I don't fully trust it, and often leads to problems when trying to debug the code.
+Nearly all of the time the code is not idiomatic to Python.

-This experience wasn't ideal, and was often such an impedance that it put us off using them.
-We would prefer instead to take a template of our own choosing, refined from years of working with HTTP APIs, and adapt it to whatever new API we were consuming.
+This experience isn't ideal, and is often such an impedance that it just isn't worth it.
+I would always prefer instead to take a template of my own choosing, refined from years of working with HTTP APIs, and adapt it to whatever new API I was consuming.
+And this isn't just my own personal opinion - in every place I have worked I have seen this - developers never using a client generator and instead opting to just roll with a custom built client.

 And this was our summary at the time of writing: